 Addie (Laird) Card, 10-year-old Pownal mill worker photographed by Lewis Hines, becomes a “poster child” for those working against child labor.

-Gertrude Daniels launches no taxation without suffrage campaign in Grafton.
+Lucy Daniels launches no taxation without suffrage campaign in Grafton.

 Tax-paying women obtain right to vote in municipal elections.